hakeem-amsagguine/linux/Documentation/accounting/psi.rst

 since 5.13, so it is set to zero for backward compatibility.

-The ratios (in %) are tracked as recent trends over ten, sixty, and three hundred second windows, which gives insight into short term events as well as medium and long term trends.
+The ratios (in %) are tracked as recent trends over ten, sixty, and three hundred second linux, which gives insight into short term events as well as medium and long term trends.
 The total absolute stall time (in us) is tracked and exported as well, to allow detection of latency spikes which wouldn't necessarily make a dent in the time averages,